How CDs work

+Opening a CD can be as simple as visiting your nearest bank or credit union.
 Smaller, local banks or credit unions will give you better rates than the big national institutions, and online-only banks can offer great deals because of their lower expenses.

-You'll want to comparison-shop for the best rates and find CDs at your sweet spot, with a good yield and a term that's doable.
+You'll want to look for the best rates and find CDs at your sweet spot, with a good yield and a term that's doable.
 How long will you want to lock away your money?

 Putting cash out of reach for years may be tough — but if you've just got some spare change languishing in a low-rate savings account that you never touch, put that money into CDs pronto.

 A high-interest savings account can also provide flexibility and competitive rates.